Switch Mobility: Optare product support

 The Optare parts and service division Unitec has locations at the former Rotherham factory, as well as in Thurrock, Essex.

 Since 1997, many of Optare's electrical systems have been designed and constructed in collaboration with Actia.

 Coach imports

-As of 2008, the minicoach models Toro, Solera and Soroco were imported by Optare from the Spanish manufacturer Ferqui, and marketed as Optare products.
+In August 2008, the minicoach models Toro, Solera and Soroco were imported by Optare from the Spanish manufacturer Ferqui, and marketed as Optare products.
 They were luxury minicoach bodies built on Mercedes-Benz chassis, however, due to significantly reduced demand for mini and midi coaches, as part of its restructuring process, Optare took the decision to concentrate on its bus manufacturing activities and the relationship with Ferqui was formally ended in 2012.